jinfakeji168/pay-docs/docs/guide/payment-notification.md

 |------|----------|
 | code | SUCCESS  |

-The `code` value is `SUCCESS` means the request is  accepted. other code value means that is failed.
+The `code` value is `SUCCESS` means the request is  accepted. other code means that is failed.

 #### Example: